 Renewable HYdrogen and MEthanol Bavaria

-WACKER is beginning the work of decarbonizing its industrial production processes – with renewable hydrogen.
+WACKER is beginning the work of defossilizing its industrial production processes – with renewable hydrogen.

-Dr. Rudolf Staudigl, President and CEO of Wacker Chemie AG
+Dr. Christian Hartel, President & CEO of Wacker Chemie AG

 Sustainably produced hydrogen and methanol

 As part of the RHYME (renewable hydrogen and methanol) Bavaria project, WACKER is planning to construct a plant complex that will produce green hydrogen and renewable methanol at its Burghausen site.
 One component of the planned complex is a 20-megawatt electrolysis plant that will generate green hydrogen from water and renewable energy.
 Plans also call for a synthesis plant for combining this green hydrogen with carbon dioxide from existing processes to produce renewable methanol.
-The synthesis plant’s expected capacity is 15,000 metric tons per year.
+The expected capacity of the synthesis plant is 15,000 metric tons per year.

 The Project in Numbers